AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 **Pagination**

 Sometimes, an API request results in a long list of objects to be returned in the response.
 In such cases, the pagination attribute enables the developer to fetch the results sequentially in terms of multiple pages, where each page contains a range of records.
-For example, pagination attribute in Captivate Prime enables you to set the maximum number of records to be displayed in a page.
+For example, pagination attribute in Learning Manager enables you to set the maximum number of records to be displayed in a page.
 Also, you can define the range value of records to be displayed on page.

 **Sorting**